 Get Help From a Trusted Boca Raton Nursing Home Abuse Lawyer Today

 Learning about nursing home abuse can be shocking.
-An experienced Boca Raton nursing home abuse lawyer at Hollander Law Firm, P.A. can help you navigate the challenges you’re facing.
+An experienced Boca Raton nursing home abuse lawyer at Hollander Law Firm Accident Injury Lawyers can help you navigate the challenges you’re facing.

 We always offer a free consultation so that you can get the help you need.
 If you’re ready to learn more, call our offices or use our online contact form today.
 We represent clients in Boca Raton, FL, West Palm Beach, and across Palm Beach County.

 - Boca Raton Physical Therapy Center – 7200 W Camino Real #100, Boca Raton, FL 33433